Table of Contents:

 After a couple of nights at the Valhalla Hostal, we drove down the Panamerica to the turn-off south of Ambato and then along the dirt road to the Whymper Refugio on the upper slopes of Chimborazo, the highest peak in Ecuador.

-Since the earth is not a perfect sphere and actually bulges a bit where the equator is, Chimborazo is also the point on earth furthest from the earth’s center and closest to the sun.
-Two hundred years ago it was thought to be the highest mountain on the planet and only as the Himalayas were explored and measured did it lose its status.
+Since the earth is not a perfect sphere and bulges a bit where the equator is, Chimborazo is the point on earth furthest from the earth’s center and closest to the sun.
+It was thought to be the highest mountain on the planet two hundred years ago.
+Only as the Himalayas were explored and measured did it lose its #1 status.

 You actually drive up to the Carrel Hut (4800 m) and park the vehicle there.
 (The Carrel brothers, Louis and Jean-Antoine, were Edward Whymper’s climbing partners on the first summit of Chimborazo in 1880.)
 Then it is an easy thirty-minute or so walk up to the Whymper Hut at 5000 meters just on the bottom edge of the Thielman Glacier.

 Notice the visibility in the pic above!
 Unfortunately, it sums up our afternoon on the slopes of Chimborazo, getting ready for our 11:15 p.m. wake-up call.

 Edward Whymper was a British climber and collector of first ascents who definitely got around.
-The previous summer I had spent a week in the mountains above Zermatt.
+I had spent a week in the mountains above Zermatt the previous summer.
 Whymper had been on the first climbing team to summit the Matterhorn in 1865.
-To celebrate our slog across the Monta Rosa Glacier we had booked supper reservations at the Whymper Stube, a cheese fondue place in Zermatt.
-And seven months later I got to sleep for a few hours in a refugio named after the man!
+To celebrate our slog across the Monta Rosa Glacier, we booked supper reservations at the Whymper Stube, a cheese fondue place in Zermatt.
+And seven months later I got to sleep for a few hours in a Refugio named after the man!

 We were ready to go shortly after midnight.
-Everyone was feeling okay- nobody hit by mountain sickness.
+Everyone was feeling okay- nobody was hit by mountain sickness.
 The night air seemed quite warm.
 Over the next seven hours, we would plod our way up the Normal route to the summit.
 Given that we got to about 5600 meters on Cayambe, this meant an additional 700 meters of ascent.
-Without a doubt we were feeling it when we got to the top – well, a top.
+Without a doubt, we were feeling it when we got to the top – well, a top.